 We become what we think about - consciously or unconsciously.
 That is the power of hypnosis.

-Known to almost all cultures, both modern and ancient, Priests and witchdoctors have utilised it since early history.
+Known to almost all cultures, both modern and ancient, Priests, religious and political leaders and witchdoctors have utilised it since early history.
 It is only in modern times that we have realised how powerful hypnosis can be in helping to resolve issues such as phobias, lack of confidence, psycho-sexual disorders, or changing habits (e.g. smoking, weight loss etc.) It can also help with stress or personal motivation.
 No amount of will power exerted by the conscious mind can override the unconscious mind for any extended period of time.
 The unconscious mind is like a computer that can be programmed, or reprogrammed, to change habits and attitudes to literally change your life.

 The mind affects all functions of the body, which is one of the main reasons hypnosis works so well in pain management or phobia management.
 There is no surrender of mind or of control.
 A person who does not want to be hypnotised cannot be.
 Nor can they be induced to do or say anything, which violates personal standards of behaviour or integrity.

-Hypnotherapy is using hypnosis as an effective tool in a therapeutic environment by directing the unconscious mind to create the reality you desire.
+Hypnotherapy is using hypnosis as an effective tool in a therapeuticenvironment by directing the unconscious mind to create the reality you desire.

 There are very few people who cannot be hypnotised, less than 5% of the population.
 Whilst a similar number of people can be hypnotised to a deep level in a very short space of time, some take a little while longer.
 Everyone else has the potential to use hypnosis to improve their lives in many ways if they wish.